OM Digital Solutions: History

 On 30 September 2020, Olympus announced that it had entered into an agreement with financial investor Japan Industrial Partners (JIP) to transfer the Olympus Imaging division to a newly established wholly owned subsidiary of Olympus.
 This subsidiary was named OM Digital Solutions.
 On 1 January 2021, 95% of the shares in OM Digital Solutions were transferred to OJ Holdings, Ltd, a specially established subsidiary of JIP.
 Olympus retained ownership of the remaining 5%.

 In 2021, OM Digital Solutions reported that all its products would be rebranded from Olympus to OM System.
 The new name is a reference to the Olympus OM system.

+In April 2026, current CEO Shigemi Sugimoto acquired majority ownership of the company.

 Products

 Initially, the company continued production of products that were launched under Olympus ownership.
-In February 2022, OMDS introduced its first new product, the OM System OM-1 Micro Four Thirds camera to celebrate the 50th anniversary of the original Olympus OM-1.

-In February 2025, OMDS introduced the OM System OM-3, a retro-styled Micro Four Thirds camera with the same sensor as the OM-1 Mark II.
+The first product launched by the newly formed company was the Olympus PEN E-P7 in June 2021.
+In February 2022, OMDS introduced the OM System OM-1 Micro Four Thirds camera to celebrate the 50th anniversary of the original Olympus OM-1.
+In November 2022 OMDS released the OM System OM-5, a successor to the Olympus OM-D E-M5 Mark III, and in February 2025 introduced the OM System OM-3, a retro-styled Micro Four Thirds camera with the same sensor as the OM-1 Mark II.